 This is why, when you copy your HEIF or HEVC files to a PC, they are automatically converted to JPEG and H.264 formats.
 However, it is during this real-time conversion that the notorious error “A device attached to the system does not work correctly” can occur.

-Numerous tests carried out on iOS devices have demonstrated: the error very often occurs when there is no free space on the iPhone or iPad.
+Numerous tests carried out on iOS devices have demonstrated: the error occurs very often when there is no free space on the iPhone or iPad.
 Why?
 Well, if there is not enough memory then there is not enough space to save converted files on the iOS device before transferring them to the PC.
 Suddenly, the system does not understand what is happening … and that triggers an error.

 Now, how to overcome that?